syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion EffectsView
+title: Getting Started with Syncfusion EffectsView control in Xamarin.Forms
 description: How to initialze an SfEffectsView.
 platform: xamarin
 control: SfEffectsView